actions-marketplace-validations/shirebio_action-copy-files-to-another-repo/README.md

 v0.0.1

-# Copy globed files to another Repository
+# Copy multiple globed files to another Repository
 This GitHub Action copies glob matched files from the current repository to a location in another repository.
 The action takes care to create the directory, if not yet present.